shanthiniks/BruiseFinder/README.md

 # BruiseFinder
-Code
-This page contains the code and data for bruise categorization and detection in plum fruits.
+Code and data for bruise categorization in plum fruit